rcalixte/wayland-book/src/registry.md

 In order to bootstrap these, the server offers a list of *global* objects.
-These globals often provide information and functionality on their own merits, but most often they're used to broker additional objects to fulfill various purposes &mdash; such as the creation of application windows.
-These globals themselves also have their own object IDs and interfaces, which we have to assign and agree upon somehow.
+These globals often provide information and functionality on their own merits, but most often they're used to broker additional objects to fulfill various purposes, such as the creation of application windows.
+These globals themselves also have their own object IDs and interfaces, which we have to somehow assign and agree upon.

-With questions of hens and eggs no doubt coming to mind by now, I'll reveal the secret trick: object ID 1 is already implicitly assigned to the `wl_display` interface when you make the connection.
-As you'll recall the interface, take note of the `wl_display::get_registry` request:
+With questions of chickens and eggs no doubt coming to mind by now, I'll reveal the secret trick: object ID 1 is already implicitly assigned to the `wl_display` interface when you make the connection.
+As you recall the interface, take note of the `wl_display::get_registry` request:

 ```xml
 <interface name="wl_display" version="1">